m0wh/naturalis/README.md

 # Naturalis
 *The specification of this project is currently being developed in french.
-It will be translated on day, but if you speak both french and english, your help could be precious !
+It will be translated one day, but if you speak both french and english, your help could be precious !
 Please refer to [CONTRIBUTING.md](https://github.com/m0wh/naturalis/blob/master/CONTRIBUTING.md) for more information.*

 ---